Car Insurance for Disabled Drivers and Passengers

 Disabilities and safe driving

-For example, if you have a State Farm auto insurance policy, you won't be charged higher rates for having a disability specifically, but you may be charged more if a disability causes an impairment that affects your ability to drive safely.
+For example, if you have a State Farm auto insurance policy, you won't be charged higher rates for having a disability.
+However, you may be charged more if a disability causes an impairment that affects your ability to drive safely.

-If your doctor deems you unfit to drive, they will likely inform the DMV or an appropriate state court to suspend your license.
+If your doctor decides you're unfit to drive, they will likely tell the DMV or an appropriate state court to suspend your license.
 In some cases, a doctor will approve a disabled driver to be on the road, subject to certain conditions.
-For instance, individuals with serious vision loss may be prohibited from driving at night.
+For instance, people with serious vision loss may not be allowed to drive at night.

 Any medical approval required to drive will be reflected on your driver's license.
-And if medical approval is required to drive, car insurance companies can quote higher premiums due to the increased safety risk.
+In these cases, car insurance companies can quote higher rates due to the increased safety risk.

-Disabled drivers and passengers often face higher car insurance rates due to special vehicle modifications that raise the cost of insuring their mobility-enhanced or disability-adapted vehicle, such as a wheelchair accessible van.
+Disabled drivers and passengers often pay higher car insurance rates because of vehicle modifications that increase the value and repair cost of their car.

 Commonly used disability-adapted equipment and vehicle accessibility modifications for disabled drivers and passengers include: